A Serengeti Safari 2024 – Everything You Need to Know

 1. Northern Serengeti

-Northern Serengeti is a vast pristine area of wooded rolling hills.
-The area is interspersed with open grassy patches and large granite outcrops or kopjes.
-It extends north about 89 kilometers from Seronera in the central Serengeti to Kenya’s Masai Mara Reserve.
+Northern Serengeti is a vast pristine area of wooded rolling hills, interspersed with open grassy patches and large granite outcrops known as kopjes.

-Northern Serengeti is the most remote corner of the park.
-And most visitors on a Serengeti safari never see the northern region.
-It is only rarely visited; far less crowded, and remains an unexplored and untouched wilderness packed with stunning landscapes and abundant year-round wildlife.
+It is only rarely visited; far less crowded, and remains an untouched wilderness packed with stunning landscapes and abundant wildlife.

-TIP: While Serengeti National Park is home to all African Big 5 animals – buffalo, elephant, rhino, leopard, and lion – rhino sightings are rare.
-Your best bet to see these endangered animals on a Serengeti safari is in this northern region of the park.
+Tip: While Serengeti has all African Big 5 animals – rhino sightings are rare.
+Your best bet to see these iconic animals on a Serengeti safari is in this northern region of the park.

 2. Southern Serengeti